“”

 The other night, I started to feel a little bit of that seasonal depression kicking in.

 It’s getting dark earlier.
 My entire family has been sick on and off for about two months.
 My husband and I haven’t been on a date night in probably that same amount of time.
 The house was a mess.
-And so on and so forth.
+You know the drill.

-I hadn’t had a drink in, like, eight days (but who’s counting?) and felt guilty about having a glass of wine after such a good run.
+I hadn’t had a drink in, like, eight days (but who’s counting?!) and felt weirdly guilty about indulging in a glass of wine after such a “good run.”
 But I did.
 And honestly?
 I felt immediately better.

-It got me thinking: are we overthinking wellness to the point where we’ve killed all fun?
+It made me wonder: are we overthinking wellness to the point that we’ve squeezed out all the fun?
 When did trying to feel good turn into trying to do good?
 When did a glass of wine, a Diet Coke, or skipping strength training become a moral failing?

 Maybe it’s not that we’ve lost control.
-Maybe we’ve just lost the plot.
+Maybe we’ve just lost the plot — forgetting that feeling good is part of being well in the first place.

 More from GIRLHOOD